The Layoff Guide

 Common Mistakes to Avoid

-• Forgetting to report any earnings
+• Failing to report any earnings, including 1099 work

 How Long Does It Take?